minion12345678/filechunkmatch/README.md

 The current matching is case-insensitive but basic (no stemming, no fuzzy matching).

 Chunks are split based on character size, not by paragraph or meaning.

-Future Improvements (Optional Ideas)

-Add fuzzy matching using difflib for better partial matches.

-Implement semantic search with vector embeddings (e.g., using sentence-transformers).

-Allow adjustable chunk sizes and smarter splitting (by paragraphs, sections, etc.).

-Save the matching results into a file.

-Author: Written by Alexis Newell